mongodb/docs/source/includes/list-table-connection-string-components.rst

        .. note::

           If you use the SRV URI connection format, you can specify only one host and no port.
-Otherwise, the driver or :binary:`~bin.mongosh` raises a parse error and does not perform DNS resolution.
+Otherwise, the driver or :binary:`~bin.mongo` shell returns a parse error and does not perform DNS resolution.

    * - ``/defaultauthdb``